vekamo/mwc-wallet/doc/atomic_swaps.md

 The swap trade can be cancelled at the starting stage, until the buyer has posted a redeem transaction.
 Depending on the stage of this transaction, waiting for refund might be required.

-In this example buyer didn't lock any funds yet, so his trade is cancelled immediately.
+In this example the Buyer didn't lock any funds yet, so his trade is cancelled immediately.
 ```
 mwc-wallet> swap --adjust cancel  -i 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5
 Swap trade 975ab0c2-27f5-45bd-99f2-2c3b01ce0fa5 was successfully adjusted.
 New state: Buyer swap was cancelled, nothing was locked, no need to refund